HagenSR/StatisticsDocumentation/docsrc/OtherDefinitions.rst

 a set of all measurements of interest ​Or, the totality of observations with which we are concerned​

-Example: we are interested in the number of classes a student at NDSU will take in a year.​
+**Example**:

+ we are interested in the number of classes a student at NDSU will take in a year.
 The population would be the number of classes taken in a year for every student.​

 Parameter
 =================